 Savings | 20 | 1,600 | Emergency fund |

-- Fill in the Freelance Budget Plan: Determine your income and allocate percentages to each category based on your financial goals.
+- Fill in the freelance budget plan: Determine your income and allocate percentages to each category based on your financial goals.

-Adjust as Needed: Regularly review and adjust your budget according to changes in income or expenses. - Track Actual Spending: Compare your budgeted amounts to actual spending to identify areas for improvement.
+- Adjust as needed: Regularly review and adjust your budget according to changes in income or expenses.

 Evaluation